Last Updated: August 2022

-We are grateful for all funding we receive to enable us to meet our objectives and we recognise that public trust in our work and performance is essential.
-We are committed to providing a high level of accountability and transparency about how we spend our funds.
+We are grateful for all funding we receive to enable us to meet these objectives and we recognise that public trust in our work and performance is essential.
+We are committed to providing a high level of accountability and transparency about how we raise and spend our funds.

-Epilepsy Ireland publishes audited accounts and an annual report each year and since 2014, our financial statements are prepared in accordance with the Statement of Recommended Practice (SORP) for charities and the FRS 102 accounting standard.
+Epilepsy Ireland publishes audited accounts and an annual report each year.
+Since 2014, our financial statements are prepared in accordance with the Statement of Recommended Practice (SORP) for charities and the FRS 102 accounting standard.